 NWSA government affairs staff has worked with the NWSA Legislative Work Group to develop draft state and federal government affairs agendas to guide our work in 2024.
-The draft agendas and the catalogue of government affairs positions are attached.
-Staff are now seeking feedback from the Managing Members.
-We will request approval at a future meeting.
+Staff presented the draft agendas at the public meeting on November 7.
+Staff have incorporated feedback received from commissioners at the November meeting and are now seeking Managing Member approval of the agendas.